Did you know that a single intercepted email could expose sensitive data and disrupt your business?

 Spy Pixels

-Invisible tracking pixels can be used to monitor email opens and gather recipient data, compromising privacy.
+Invisible tracking pixels can be used to monitor email opens and gather recipient data, creating a privacy risk.

 Risks Associated with Email Interception